Eterea/blender/docs/tips.md

 Unlink the parent from one of the collections (so the whole parent/child group isn’t duplicated in multiple collections).

-**Conclusion:**
+#### Conclusion:

 **It’s not a bug, it’s just how Blender’s Outliner works.** Greyed-out children are Blender’s way of making sure you can still “see” the hierarchy, even if collection membership doesn’t match.
 If you want a perfectly “clean” collection listing (no greyed entries), the only way is to avoid parenting across collections, or to restructure your collections so each parent–child set only lives in one collection.

----

-**To move a complete hierarchy from one Collection to another:**
+### To move a complete hierarchy from one Collection to another

 Select parent / RMB > Select Hierarchy / Move.

 We can also select the parent, Shift-G, and then in the popup select “Extend”.

----

-**TIP: different 3D views can show different Collections.**
+### TIP: different 3D views can show different Collections

 Just go to N panel > View > Collections and enable Local Collections to also decide there which collection is visible and which not for that particular view

----

-**Vertex Parenting Feature**
+### Vertex Parenting Feature

 NOTE: we can select any object (mesh, camera, light…), then a second mesh object (to make this one ACTIVE), change to Edit mode, select a SINGLE VERT in the mesh object, and then, with Cmd/Ctrl-P we define a “Vertex Parent”.
 Optionally we can also select 3 Vertices, instead of 1 (but not 2).

----
+### Hide in Viewport

 [Hide in Viewport, a crappy Blender default.
 How to fix it. - YouTube](https://www.youtube.com/watch?v=cL2680MYc0M)

 - Difference between Hide in Viewport and Disable in Viewport

-- An awesome little addon called Edit Instanced Collection.
+- An awesome [little addon](https://github.com/SuperFLEB/BlenderEditCollectionAddon) called Edit Instanced Collection.

----
+### Scene vs Layer vs Collection
 [What's the difference between Scene, Layer, and Collection?](https://blenderartists.org/t/whats-the-difference-between-scene-layer-and-collection/1185270)

 ## WEIGHT

-**How do I reset all weights in Blender?**
+### How do I reset all weights in Blender?

 Go into edit mode.
 Select all vertices.
 Hit **Ctrl-G** to bring up vertex group specials and select “remove from all”

 ## RIGGING

----
+### RIGGING - QUICK TIPS

-**Move Parent without affecting Children**
+#### Move Parent without affecting Children

 Transformations can be limited to affect only the parents.
 The setting can be found in the N Panel > Tool > Options.

+#### Copy & Paste Global PSR Transforms

+Use “Copy Global Transforms” add-on, located in 3D Viewport > N-panel > Animation tab.

+#### To Fix Roll on Bones

+To Fix Roll on Bones and get a nice overall rotation around longitudinal bone Y use the command **Shift-N** in Edit Mode. **NOTE: Better to do this before creating the IKs**

 ---

-**Copy & Paste Global PSR Transforms** using “Copy Global Transforms” add-on

-Located in 3D Viewport > N-panel > Animation tab.
+### Copy & Paste Bone Constraints

+And also other stuff, between Bones:

+1. Switch to **Pose Mode.**

+2. Select the Target Bones.

+3. Then select the Source Bone with the constraint.

+4. Press **Ctrl-C** (also in Mac: Ctrl-C, not Cmd-C) and choose Copy Bone Constraints to transfer all constraints from the source bone to the selected target bones.

 ---

-To **Fix Roll on Bones** and get a nice overall rotation around longitudinal bone Y use the command Shift-N in Edit Mode

-- Better to do this before creating the IKs

----

-**Copy & Paste Bone Constraints (and other stuff) between Bones**

-Switch to **Pose Mode.**

-Select the Target Bones.

-Then select the Source Bone with the constraint.

-Press **Ctrl-C** (also in Mac: Ctrl-C, not Cmd-C) and choose Copy Bone Constraints to transfer all constraints from the source bone to the selected target bones.

----

-**Copy Rotation Constraint with an influence higher than 1?**
+### Copy Rotation Constraint with an influence higher than 1?

 1.0 is the maximum influence for any given constraint, so setting it beyond 1.0 is impossible.